XRPLF/XRPL-Standards/CONTRIBUTING.md

 Start a [Discussion](https://github.com/XRPLF/XRPL-Standards/discussions) under this repo.

 The title should follow the naming convention `XLS-0000d {Title}`, where `0000` is a unique number for the XLS, `d` indicates that the document is a Draft (in progress), and `{Title}` is a descriptive title for the proposed document.

+Use the next number that has not yet been used.
+If a conflict occurs, it will be fixed by a maintainer or editor.
+Maintainers or editors also reserve the right to remove or re-number proposals as necessary.

+The number is important, as it will be used to reference features and ideas throughout the community.

 Discussions are suitable for early work-in-progress: ask, suggest, add, and make sweeping changes.